-- a) number of directors (to be inserted in the Articles as a range eg: from 3 to 5, save in the case of the appointment of a Sole director) - b) number of directors to be appointed in the Deed of Incorporation - c) term of appointment (if any normally a three financial year term is indicated) - d) full name, place and date of birth, citizenship, residence address and Italian tax code number for each director () - () the issue of a tax code for directors Italian or foreign, Italian resident or non-resident - requires 2 working days from receipt of all necessary instruments and documents duly signed by the directors - e) copy of identity document of each director a) for of an SRL:
+- (a) Number of directors (to be inserted in the Articles as a range; e.g. from 3 to 5, save in the case of the appointment of a Sole director). - (b) Number of directors to be appointed in the Deed of Incorporation. - (c) Term of appointment (if any normally a three financial year term is indicated). - (d) Full name, place and date of birth, citizenship, residence address and Italian tax code number for each director . - (e) Copy of identity document of each director.